nuald/simple-web-benchmark/README.md

 Please use the Scala script
-(using [sbt Script runner](http://www.scala-sbt.org/1.x/docs/Scripts.html#sbt+Script+runner)) to run all the test automatically:
+(using [sbt Script runner](http://www.scala-sbt.org/1.x/docs/Scripts.html#sbt+Script+runner)) to run all the test automatically.

-    scalas run.scala <list of languages>
+    Usage: scalas run.scala [options] <lang>...

-Please specify the required languages separated by space (* wildcard is supported for all).
+      -o, --out <file>  image file to generate (result.png by default) --verbose         verbose execution output
+      <lang>...         languages to test (* for all)

+    The following languages are supported: rust, nodejs, go, scala, d.

 ## Usage